Famous Trials

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard

-The following is a case profile of the legal trial eponymously titled ‘Lawrence v.
-Texas’:
+The following is a case profile of the legal trial eponymously titled ‘Miranda v.
+Arizona’:

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard